varshasharon/EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD/README.md

 ## Procedure :
  ## LCD 16X2
-   16×2 LCD is named so because; it has 16 Columns and 2 Rows.
-There are a lot of combinations available like, 8×1, 8×2, 10×2, 16×1, etc. But the most used one is the 16*2 LCD, hence we are using it here.
+With 16 Columns and 2 Rows, the 16x2 LCD gets its name.
+Many combinations, such as 8×1, 8×2, 10×2, 16×1, etc., are possible.
+However, we are using the 16*2 LCD here because it is the most popular.

-All the above mentioned LCD display will have 16 Pins and the programming approach is also the same and hence the choice is left to you.
+You have a choice because all of the aforementioned LCD displays will have 16 pins and use the same programming method.
-Below is the Pinout and Pin Description of 16x2 LCD Module:
+The 16x2 LCD module's pinout and pin description are shown below:

 ![image](https://user-images.githubusercontent.com/36288975/233858086-7b1a88a2-f941-475c-86c2-b3bae68bdf7e.png)
 ![image](https://user-images.githubusercontent.com/36288975/233857710-541ac1c2-786c-4dfc-b7b5-e3a4868a9cb6.png)